MaoZiming/papers/3-storage-systems/37-ffs.md

   *   File inodes allocate in the same group with directory
   *   Directory inodes allocated in new group with fewer used inodes than average group
   *   First data blocks allocated near inodes
-  *   Other data blocks allocate near data blocks
   *   Reduce fragmentation of disk blocks by allocating contiguously from the bit maps
 * Increase block size to inmprove performance
   *   To mitigate internal fragmentation, also uses sub-blocks